William Sutherland

 Animation modelling

-packages are different to Architectural modelling packages (they have a different set of 'axes' for a start...
-Z is 'up' in AEC whereas 'Y' is up in animation), and can handle 'organic' forms ('blobs' or surfaces which curve in 2 directions) rather better.
-The output from these packages ('rendering' as it is often called) is usually better than from AEC CAD modellers/renderers even if just for static pictures, and some have been added on to the architectural modelling packages.
-Notable partnerships are Archicad and ArtLantis, Autocad and 3DStudio and Allplan, Archicad and VectorWorks and Cinema 4D - although there are many, many more.
+packages are different to Architectural modelling packages, and can handle 'organic' forms ('blobs' or surfaces which curve in 2 directions) rather better, although this facility is creeping into AEC packages.
+The 'near-photographic' output from these packages ('rendering' as it is often called - but it can be cartoon-like rather than photographic) is usually better than from AEC CAD modellers/renderers even if just for static pictures, and some have been 'bolted on' to the architectural modelling packages via special export file formats.

 Free CAD software